speedata/publisher/doc/manual/doc/description-de/commandline.md

         --startpage=NUM          The first page number
         --show-gridallocation    Show the allocated grid cells
         --systemfonts            Use system fonts
-        --trace                  Show debug messages and some tracing PDF output --timeout=SEC            Exit after SEC seconds
+        --tempdir=DIR            Use this directory instead of the system temporary directory --trace                  Show debug messages and some tracing PDF output --timeout=SEC            Exit after SEC seconds
     -v, --var=VAR=VALUE          Set a variable for the publishing run